TuringIntern2018/TuringIntern2018.github.io/index.md

       dataset = dataset.batch(batch_size)
       return dataset
 ```
+The full code can be found at http://acabassi.github.com/linear-regression-tensorflow/...

-# Pros and cons of using TensorFlow
+# Pros and cons of using TensorFlow for linear and logistic regression